tanzim-rahman/wgs-pipeline/README.md

     `git clone https://github.com/tanzim-rahman/wgs-pipeline.git`

-2. Create a samplesheet file.
+2. [OPTIONAL] Create a samplesheet file.
 See Section *Samplesheet format* for more details.

-3. Edit the *config.sh* file to set all run parameters.
+3. [OPTIONAL] Edit the *config.sh* file to set all run parameters.

 4. Run the *pipeline.sh* file.
+Options that are **NOT** provided will be automatically taken from the *config.sh* file.

 ## Samplesheet format